-Since the holidays typically involved quite a bit of food, from Christmas dinners to New Year’s Eve party snacks and more, it’s probably a good time to do a nice sweep of the fridge, clearing out the food you don’t need.
+Since the holidays typically involved quite a bit of food, from Christmas dinners to New Year’s Eve party snacks and more, it’s probably a good time to do a nice sweep of the fridge, clearing out the messy, spoiled food you don’t have any use for anymore.

 Fridge not working?
 Need to haul it off?
 LEARN MORE ❯

 Tough time to put off doing the dirty dishes.
 But if you have, this is a big step.
 A huge pile of dishes in the sink is nothing to mess with, especially after the holidays, so take care of it.